Arbuzov/mcp-helm/README.md

 ## Available charts

 - **atlassian** – Helm chart moved from the repository root to `charts/atlassian`.
 See [its README](charts/atlassian/README.md) for details.
+- **claude-code-api** – Helm chart for the Claude Code OpenAI-compatible gateway.
+See [its README](charts/claude-code-api/README.md) for usage information.
 - **gitlab** – Helm chart for the GitLab MCP server.
 See [its README](charts/gitlab/README.md) for usage information.
 - **kubernetes** – Helm chart for running the MCP server locally.
 See [its README](charts/kubernetes/README.md) for details.
 - **homeassistant** – Helm chart for deploying the Home Assistant MCP server.
 See [its README](charts/homeassistant/README.md).